 Rich and savory with butter and spices, the first bite of my Blackened Catfish with Lemon Rosemary Sauce will shift your taste buds into overdrive.
 The browned butter develops an almost nutty taste that balances with the herbs and spices infused with white wine.
 And if you follow our step-by-step video in this story, it’s easy.

-This recipe comes from my new cookbook, Fresh From Louisiana: The Soul of Cajun and Creole Home Cooking debuting in mid-November 2020.
+This recipe comes from my newest cookbook, Fresh From Louisiana: The Soul of Cajun and Creole Home Cooking.
 Published by Harvard Common Press, this is my second in a series of books focused on the food of Louisiana.

 This book goes even deeper into the culture and peels back the layers of culinary mystery and history that make our cuisine so unique.
 And it focuses on seasonal fresh ingredients that are the cornerstone of Louisiana cooking.